AARMENA2018

 The Academic Alliance for Reconciliation, Conflict Transformation, Peace Studies for the Higher Education Institutions in the Middle East and Northern Africa (AARMENA)

-AARMENA adopted the Hölderlin Perspective concept for reconciliation (Martin Leiner, Susan Flämig (Ed.), 2012, p.
-16) Latin America between Conflict and Reconciliation.
-The book explains the "Hölderlin Perspective" of the German poet Friedrich Hölderlin (1770-1843), wrote in his novel "Hyperion Holderlin:" "Reconciliation is amid strife, and everything that has been separated is found again."
-In English, it is translated as "reconciliation is in the middle of the strife and all that was separated finds each other again" (Friedrich Hölderlin, 2004, p.
+AARMENA adopted the concept of the "Hölderlin Perspective" for reconciliation, as discussed in the book Latin America Between Conflict and Reconciliation (edited by Martin Leiner and Susan Flämig, 2012, p.
+16).
+This concept is based on the ideas of the German poet Friedrich Hölderlin (1770-1843), who expresses in his novel *Hyperion* that "reconciliation is amid strife, and everything that has been separated is found again."
+In English, this is translated as "reconciliation is in the middle of strife, and all that was separated finds each other again" (Friedrich Hölderlin, 2004, p.
 169).